nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. Modduke shows a list of contacts

  Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

     Use case ends.

+**UC0X: Find Contacts**

+Same as View Contacts Use Case except only contacts that match the given parameters are listed.

 **UC05: Tag a Contact**